Long Term Updates

 "The advantage of plug-in hybrids like this Prius Prime is that, while it’s worth it to charge, it’s not absolutely necessary like it is in a full EV.
 So even when purely electric driving range is depleted, we’re still treated to Toyota’s excellent hybrid system.
 In fact, unless we’re really goosing it or actively monitoring its operation, we hardly even notice the engine running.
 And that’s the way it should be in a hybrid."

 Having the Prius Prime in our fleet, we’re thrilled to be spending less time and money at the pump.
 Which means more trips and more fun.

 Well, we knew this day would come; time to say goodbye to our 2021 Toyota Prius Prime.

 We’ve spent an entire year with this compact hybrid, finishing with 19,774 miles.
 Overall efficiency rests at 59.9 miles per gallon combined-- a testament to Toyota’s Hybrid System.
 A peppy powerplant, even when it relied solely on the Prime’s 1.8-liter four-cylinder.

 It’s not without flaws; we still wish the center stack controls were easier to use.
 Still, a small gripe it more than made up for during these times of high-priced petrol.

-"After being sentenced to one year of hard labor at MotorWeek, this Prius Prime didn’t fuss one bit.
-And for the most part, neither did we.
-You could always ask for more horsepower or in this case more all-electric range, but the truth is, the 25 miles it gave us was usually enough.
-And those quiet, battery-powered miles made it that much more comfortable.
-Not bad for a 6 year old car due for a redesign."
+"After being sentenced to one year of hard labor at MotorWeek, this Prius Prime hasn’t fussed one bit.
+And for the most part, neither have we.
+You could always ask for more horsepower or in this case more all-electric driving range, but the truth is, the 25 miles it gave us was usually enough.
+And those quiet, battery-powered miles just made it that much more comfortable.
+Not bad for a 6-year-old car due for a redesign."